 I’d heard about PillPack, an online pharmacy that is a division of Amazon.
 I was so frustrated by my experience with Walgreens that I decided to check out PillPack.
-I went to their website which was well designed and super easy to use.
+I went to their website which was well designed and easy to use.
 I filled in a simple form to transfer my prescriptions and quickly received a confirmation email.
 The email said if I had any questions to reply to the email.
 What?
 No waiting on hold listening to awful tinny music?
 I sent an email with a question and received a quick reply.
 My entire experience was seamless, easy, and it respected my time and my musical sensibilities by not forcing me to wait on hold.
+Frankly, my experience with PillPack is the very definition of caring for customers.

 It’s All About Customer Experience